What is the mission of your practice?

 What does working with you look like in general?

-We start by establishing a shared understanding of your comprehensive (whole-person) concerns, goals and priorities.
-We then move into an action plan to address the top priority issues.
-In a phase of working through issues, we are in touch as often as needed - for example, weekly for 6 weeks.
-Once we are in a period of stability, we move into a quarterly cadence, meeting quarterly to set a 1-month and 3-month action plans.
-A general example of using 10 hours over a year is 4-5 hours in the first quarter, followed by 1-2 hours in each of Q2, Q3, Q4.
+During an active phase of working through issues, we are in touch as often as needed — for example, weekly for several weeks.
+Once we are in a period of stability, we move into a quarterly cadence, meeting to review progress, reassess priorities, and set 1-month and 3-month action plans.

 Do you take health insurance?